eic/snippets/RootExamples/helloroot/README.md

 ### Helloroot

-A small sekeleton to demonstrate how to link standalone C++ code to ROOT libraries.
+A small skeleton to demonstrate how to link standalone C++ code to ROOT libraries.
 To use, rename and adapt the source files and `CMakeLists.txt` to your project.

 To build using cmake, create a build directory, navigate to it and run cmake. e.g.: